-- ➡ Interface for CellWorks
+- Interface for CellWorks

-- ⇒ Four-pole Bessel current filter
+- Four-pole Bessel current filter

-- ⇒ 15V or 45V or 225V output compliance
+- 15V or 45V or 225V output compliance

+- Current headstage with four ranges

 4. TURBO TEC-03X System

 This manual refers to the standard configuration of the TURBO TEC-03X system, consisting of a standard headstage and standard calibrations, as written on the front panel.